kevin72500/CoreUtils/README.md

 from core.bladeTest import interactive interactive.run(8999) #you can change the port if you like

+add command line to support command quick start, you need:
+$ pip install khandytool
+run command:
+$ toolrun
+this will start some module, detail you need run toolrun -help for check
+$ toolrun --module=all

 ```
 3.Or run in the command line
 ```